Working Papers

 Discussions

-"Two APs are Better Than One: ETF Mispricing and Primary Market Participation" by Evgenii Gorbatikov and Taisiya Sikorskaya at FMA, 2021
+"Two APs are Better Than One: ETF Mispricing and Primary Market Participation" by Evgenii Gorbatikov (LBS) and Taisiya Sikorskaya (LBS) at FMA, 2021